daemonX10/Notes/02_programming_tools/01_python_ml/theory_questions.md

 ## Question 33

-**What areslotsinPython classesand how could they be useful in machine learning applications?**
+**What are slots in Python classes and how could they be useful in machine learning applications?**

 **Answer:** _[To be filled]_